Emily is a Christian, and retired from working at Aerospace. divulging how she learned she is not considered an American.

 Emily and other retired adoptees need your help to claim U.S. citizenship.

-- Share #CitizenshipForAllAdoptees and sign a Postcard
+- Share #CitizenshipForAllAdoptees and sign the 2017 Petition

 - Donate online